InCred Wealth December 6, 2022

 While traditional investment avenues like Fixed Deposits offer stable returns, they do not readjust with the changing interest rate scenarios on a real time basis.
 Target Maturity Funds (TMFs) can be a good fit for investors in the current rising interest rate scenario as these funds are giving investors the opportunity to invest at current market yields.
 Further, if the investor stays invested till the maturity of the fund, it mitigates the risk associated with change in interest rates cycle.
 TMF offer better liquidity profile, minimal credit risk and superior tax-adjusted returns.

-• High credit quality / Low default risk: TMF predominantly invest in Gilt/SDLs/AAA PSU Bonds.
+2. High credit quality / Low default risk: TMF predominantly invests in Gilt / SDLs / AAA PSU Bonds.
 These bonds are sovereign / quasi-sovereign in nature hence the credit quality is very high.

-• Reduce non-systematic risk: Reduction in non-systematic risk like security selection and portfolio manager selection, as the fund will apply buy & hold strategy and follow the index.
+6. Reduce non-systematic risk: Reduction in non-systematic risk like security selection and portfolio manager selection, as the fund will apply buy & hold strategy and follow the index.
+Passive debt funds, such as TMFs, aim to replicate a bond index and are designed to provide stability in returns with minimal involvement of active fund managers.

-• Low Cost: Being a passive Index Fund / ETF / FoF, with a high credit quality portfolio, the expense ratio is relatively lower compared to actively managed debt funds.
+7. Low Cost: Being a passive Index Fund / ETF / FoF, with a high credit quality portfolio, the expense ratio is relatively lower compared to actively managed debt funds.
+Debt index funds are a type of passive debt fund that tracks a predefined bond index, similar to how target maturity funds operate, providing stability and predictability over time.

-We prefer 4yr to 6yr residual tenure TMFs, which offers better carry adjusted for duration, as the yield curve is flattish (5/10yr term spread <20bps).
+We prefer 4yrs to 6yrs residual tenure TMFs, which offers better carry adjusted for duration, as the yield curve is flattish (5/10yrs term spread <20bps).

 As seen from the below table, the post-tax returns of TMFs are higher compared to traditional investments like fixed deposits.